AvivC/RibbonLang/README.md

 In order to install Ribbon we first need to build it from source.

-After building Ribbon, it can be easily distributed and installed as a self contained directory, containing the interpreter `ribbon.exe` with the standard library `stdlib/` next to it.
+After building Ribbon, it can be easily distributed and installed as a self contained directory, containing the interpreter `ribbon.exe` with the standard library `stdlib\` next to it.

 #### Requirements to run Ribbon: